The 5 dashed lines on your FINCH II display indicates that there is a communication failure between your TD Transmitter and your FINCH II.

 Possible causes include:

-• Wiring problem between TD100 Transmitter and the FINCH II Display
+- Wiring problems between the Transmitter and the FINCH II Display

 Tools needed: